sfeister/twang/documentation/PreparingYourPi.md

 ###### Update system and install software dependencies

-Open the terminal and `update `your software fully.
+Open the terminal and update your software fully.
+(Note: This might take a while!)

 ```bash
 sudo apt -y update